Find Help with Collecting Child Support

 Child support is the monthly amount a court orders a child’s noncustodial parent to pay the parent with primary custody.
 It helps pay for a child’s needs on a daily basis, from food and housing to clothing and medical needs.

 To get help with child support, follow these steps:

 Contact your state or tribal child support agency.

 Gather documents you’ll need to present with your application.

 If you can't resolve the problem through your local office, check these next steps from the Office of Child Support Enforcement (OCSE).

 In most cases, the state or local government manages problems like nonpayment.
 If you know the location of a noncustodial parent who may be behind in their payments, reach out to the state where the child support case is active.

 Child Support Enforcement Abroad

-If you have questions about child support from/to someone in a foreign country, you may search the OCSE'sinternational resources to see if there is a state or national agreement with the country in question.
-If you need further help, you may e-mail your international child support questions to OCSEinternational@acf.hhs.gov.
+For questions about child support payments from or to someone in another country, search OCSE's international resources.
+There may be a state or national agreement to provide child support services with the country in question.
+If you need further help, submit your international child support questions through the OCSE online form.

 Learn About Child Support